vlayer-xyz/vlayer/book/src/features/email.md

 It can be convenient to use [Regular Expressions](./regex-and-json.md) to validate the content of the email.

 Email is passed to the Solidity contract as an `UnverifiedEmail` structure that can be created using the `preverifyEmail` function in the [SDK](../javascript/javascript.md).
-`preverifyEmail` should be called with the raw `.eml` file content as an argument.
+`preverifyEmail` should be called with the raw `.eml` file content as an argument ([learn how to get this file](/features/email.html#getting-eml-files)).
 The email is also required to have "From" and ["DKIM-Signature"](https://datatracker.ietf.org/doc/html/rfc6376) headers.

 ```solidity
 // Note: more fields will be added soon